Woodruff-Scientific-Ltd/PyFECONS/pyfecons/README.md

 Here initialization of `template_providers` runs each costing category in succession, updates the results data, and returns the "fulfilled" templates.

-`data.py` contains `TemplateProvider` class, which is the main data of a costing calculation.
+`costing_data.py` contains `ReportSection` class, which is the main data of a costing calculation.

 ```
-class TemplateProvider:
+class ReportSection:
     # template substitutions variable_name -> value
     replacements: dict[str, str] = field(default_factory=dict)
     # template file name in templates/ directory